 3. Choose the right interviewer.

-Harvard Business Review’s study of exit interview practises found that 70.9% of companies delegated the interviews to the HR department and about 19% tasked the interview to an employee’s direct supervisor.
+Harvard Business Review’s study of exit interview practices found that 70.9% of companies delegated the interviews to the HR department and about 19% tasked the interview to an employee’s direct supervisor.
 Only about 9% had a higher level supervisor conduct the interview, however, HBR observed that the most honest feedback was received by the second-line manager (direct supervisor’s manager) as the interviewer.
 The article also noted that “an external consultant typically has several advantages over an internal interviewer, including expertise in exit interviewing and a complete lack of bias.”

 4. Listen and remain calm and respectful.

 The point of an exit interview is to help the company improve.
 Don’t get defensive or reactive if the employee points out negative aspects of the job, expresses anger or sadness, or phrases things in a blunt way.
-Listen respectfully, remain objective and present a calm, open demeanour.
+Listen respectfully, remain objective and present a calm, open demeanor.

 5. Ask good questions.